Great places to snowshoe

 Anywhere you can hike, you can snowshoe.
 For more ideas, see our Hiking section.

 Be careful on lakes; they freeze at night and thaw during the day, creating a crust that snowshoers might break through to slush.
-Before you go, check a state's Department of Natural Resources website for snow conditions.

 Here are some of the best places to snowshoe in the Upper Midwest.
 For a list of lighted treks, see Ski or snowshoe by candlelight.